isidhu09/supervised-machine-learning/README.md

 * Previously provided file, which is saved in the Resources folder in the repo: "lending_data.csv"

 ## Notes
-* Prediction and Findings included in jupyrter notebook
+* Prediction and Findings included in jupyter notebook